amilto-com/Tong/README.md

 Current limitations:
 - No static type checking; all dynamic.
 - No exhaustive pattern analysis (runtime error if no arm matches).
+// Updated limitation removed: multi-generator supported.
-- Only one generator in list comprehensions.
+- Multiple generators now supported in list comprehensions.
 - Tuple/array patterns in `match` not yet implemented (constructors + literals + idents + `_`).
  - Tuple patterns implemented for fixed-size arrays (no nested list comprehension binding yet).
 - Errors are minimal; diagnostics will improve.